Communiversity - Values in Action

 Dr Melissa Jogie | University of Roehampton

-We would aim to offer a new project which tackles childhood obesity and oral hygiene through our Growhampton initiative (Roehampton’s sustainability agenda) a current programme which works with our local university community to provide students with opportunities to learn more about sustainable food/environmental practices and serve the broader community.
-Our project would invite young children from across the community to participate in our 'Sugarless Green' programme.
+We would aim to offer a new project 'Gardening & Gums', which tackles oral hygiene with particular focus on gum care, by forming a partnership with with dental care experts, parents in the local community and university students through our Growhampton initiative (Roehampton’s sustainability agenda) a current programme which works with our local university community to provide students with opportunities to learn more about sustainable food/environmental practices and serve the broader community.